Myrtus: Jewish

-In Jewish liturgy, the myrtle is one of the four sacred plants (Four Species) of Sukkot, the Feast of Tabernacles representing the different types of personality making up the community.
+In Jewish liturgy, the myrtle is one of the four species (sacred plants) of Sukkot, representing the different types of personality making up the community.
 The myrtle having fragrance but not pleasant taste, represents those who have good deeds to their credit despite not having knowledge from Torah study.
 The three branches are lashed or braided together by the worshipers a palm leaf, a willow bough, and a myrtle branch.
 The etrog or citron is the fruit held in the other hand as part of the lulav wave ritual.

-In Jewish mysticism, the myrtle represents the phallic, masculine force at work in the universe.
-For this reason myrtle branches were sometimes given the bridegroom as he entered the nuptial chamber after a wedding (Tos.
+Myrtle branches were sometimes given the bridegroom as he entered the nuptial chamber after a wedding (Tos.
 Sotah 15:8; Ketubot 17a).
-Myrtles are both the symbol and scent of Eden (BhM II: 52; Sefer ha-Hezyonot 17).
-The Hechalot text Merkavah Rabbah requires one to suck on a myrtle leaves as an element of a theurgic ritual.
-Kabbalists link myrtle to the sefirah of Tiferet and use sprigs in their Shabbat (especially Havdalah) rites to draw down its harmonizing power as the week is initiated (Shab.
+Myrtles are both the symbol and scent of the Garden of Eden (BhM II: 52; Sefer ha-Hezyonot 17).
+The Hekhalot text the Merkavah Rabbah requires one to suck on a myrtle leaves as an element of a theurgic ritual.
+Kabbalists link myrtle to the sefira of Tiferet and use sprigs in their Shabbat (especially Havdalah) rites to draw down its harmonizing power as the week is initiated (Shab.
 33a; Zohar Chadash, SoS, 64d; Sha’ar ha-Kavvanot, 2, pp. 73–76).

-Myrtle leaves were added to the water in the last (7th) rinsing of the head in the traditional Sephardic tahara manual (teaching the ritual for washing the dead).
-Myrtles are often used to recite a blessing over a fragrant plant during the Havdalah ceremony, as well as before Kiddush is some Sefardic and Hasidic traditions.
+Myrtle leaves were added to the water in the last (seventh) rinsing of the head in the traditional Sephardic tahara manual (teaching the ritual for washing the dead).
+Myrtles are often used to recite a blessing over a fragrant plant during the Havdalah ceremony, as well as before kiddush in some Sefardic and Hasidic traditions.